 Preparing Managers in Local Government

-Admission to the City Management Fellowship program is competitive - only a small cohort of Fellows is selected each year.
+Admission to the City/County Management Fellowship program is competitive - only a small cohort of Fellows is selected each year.
 Fellows receive all of the advantages of being in the largest KU MPA program and also benefit from:

 - Designated scholarship awards